Depending on what you need, contact your:

 More information:

-On 20 February, the Iraqi national gazette published the new Municipalities Income law, which includes a provision prohibiting the import, manufacture, and selling of alcoholic beverages of all sorts, punishable by fines of up to IQD 25m.
+On 20 February 2023 Iraq prohibited the import, manufacture, and selling of alcoholic beverages of all sorts, punishable by fines of up to IQD 25m.
 Customs officers may also confiscate prohibited goods or items deemed a threat to the peace, security, health, environment, or social order of Iraq.

 Get professional advice for local legal matters.
 Know your rights and responsibilities, especially in family law, such as: